Skip to content

 Why Should You Visit Hobbiton?

-Located in a small town, Matamata, Hobbiton offers many ways to make the most of your time in New Zealand.
-Go around Hobbiton Movie Set, head up to Kaimai Ranges, or savor a local cuisine while watching quaint rural spaces.
-This place is perfect for visiting, taking instagrammable photos, and chilling out in the midst of pure nature.
+In a small town, Matamata, Hobbiton offers many ways to make the most of your time in New Zealand.
+Go around the Hobbiton Movie Set, head up to the Kaimai Ranges, or savour local cuisine while watching quaint rural spaces.
+This place is perfect for visiting, taking instagrammable photos, and chilling out amid pure nature.

-This location has compiled all beautiful aspects to amuse you, ranging from lush greenery, well-paved walkways, dazzling decoration, and lovely rest points.
+This location has compiled all the beautiful aspects to amuse you, ranging from lush greenery to well-paved walkways, dazzling decoration, and lovely rest points.
 Even if you are not a big fan of Hobbit movies, believe it or not, this tour will define the core meaning of being pleased.

 Things to Do: